Aegean College offers a high-quality MSc in Cognitive Behavioural Therapy with Councelling skills in collaboration with

 - Postgraduate holders are entitled to become official members of the Greek Association for Counselling.

 - Within the college premises students are provided with two fully equipped psychology laboratories, the Psychometric and Research Lab and the In-house Clinic, where they can take part in several experimental evaluations, role plays, simulated sessions etc.

 - Psychology students actively participate in the events of the college’s Cinema Club, which involve watching films that are later discussed by scientists and the audience.

 - Students’ practical workshop takes place in distinguished centers and clinics like Greek Alzheimer’s Society, Galenion Melathron etc.

 - School courses are taught by prominent scientists and PhD mental health professionals.

 - Psychology students cooperate with students from other sectors within the scope of interdisciplinary groups of intervention.

 - The Aegean College hosts events of great impact, which feature highly acknowledged people in the field of psychology, like psychiatrist-psychoanalyst Dr Matthew Yosafat.

-The postgraduate Course of Counselling at the Aegean College is a full academic course lasting two years, which provides students with all the necessary knowledge and expertise required in the field.
+The postgraduate Course of Counselling at the Aegean College is a full academic course which provides students with all the necessary knowledge and expertise required in the field.